We exist to help people, who have suffered a debilitating accident or significant illness, back to optimal functioning.

 - Therapists including Psychologists, Social Worker, Speech Therapists, Occupational Therapists, Physiotherapists and Dieticians are responsible for the practical activities of your rehabilitation and help you to regain your ability to perform daily activities.

-- Care Managers that will assist in the planning and implementation of your discharge arrangements and act as emotional support for a patient’s family.
+- Rehabilitation Programme Managers that will assist in the planning and implementation of your discharge arrangements and act as emotional support for a patient’s family.

 - Case Managers who liaise and negotiate with your medical aid scheme or funder prior to and during your hospital stay.